JUXTAPID- lomitapide mesylate capsule

 See FDA-approved labeling (Medication Guide)

-Patients should be informed that a registry for patients taking JUXTAPID has been established in order to monitor and evaluate the long-term effects of JUXTAPID.
-Patients are encouraged to participate in the registry and should be informed that their participation is voluntary.
+Patients or their caregiver(s) should be informed that a registry for patients taking JUXTAPID has been established to monitor and evaluate the long-term effects of JUXTAPID.
+Patients or their caregiver(s) are encouraged to participate in the registry and should be informed that their participation is voluntary.
 For information regarding the registry program visit www.JUXTAPID.com or call 1-877-902-4099.

 Advise patients of the following: